Colin Miller (soccer, born 1996)

 Colin Miller (born October 25, 1996) is an American soccer player who plays as a goalkeeper.

-College & Amateur
+College and amateur

 Miller played while a student C. Milton Wright High School in Bel Air, Maryland from 2010 to 2014, along with spending time in Baltimore Bays Chelsea F.C.'s youth academy.

 Miller played college soccer at Providence College between 2014 and 2018, spending the 2014 season as a redshirt.

 While at college, Miller appeared for National Premier Soccer League side Detroit City FC during their 2017 season.

 Professional

 On February 27, 2019, Miller joined USL Championship side Loudoun United ahead of their inaugural season.
 He made his debut in the 31st minute in a game against Louisville City FC.
 He was re-signed by Loudoun on January 7, 2020.

 Miller joined USL Championship side Rio Grande Valley FC on April 6, 2021.